Adrian C. Wilcox High School: Associated Student Body

 Wilcox's Associated Student Body (ASB) is composed of 17 students, including 13 officers and 4 class presidents.
 They are in charge of school dances, pep rallies, and other school-wide events like homecoming and Fantastics.
 At the beginning of the fourth quarter of every school year, students with a grade point average of 2.5 or higher are eligible to run for ASB.

 Class councils

 Each year has its own class council, consisting of nine members.
 The class president is also part of ASB.
 Much like ASB, students run for election to class councils.
 Class councils are in charge of class funding, fundraisers, activities, and execution of homecoming and Fantastics.

 Performing arts

 Music

-The Wilcox High School Music Department has a concert choir, an orchestra, and concert and jazz bands.
+The Wilcox High School Music Department has a string orchestra, chamber orchestra, concert band, and jazz band.
 The department puts on a few concerts every school year, including the Winter Concert and the Spring Concert, which are held in the Mission City Center for Performing Arts.

-Wilcox's marching band, the "Black and Gold Regime", has a competitive after-school program and plays at sports games and the annual homecoming parade.
+Wilcox's discontinued marching band, the "Black and Gold Regime", had a competitive after-school program and played at sports games and the annual homecoming parade.